 The end result will look identical to the editor slider we saw previously but will be resized to fit into the widget area.

-Congratulations on setting up the Twenty20 plugin.
+Congratulations on setting up the Twenty20 before and after photo plugin.
 Remember that you can set visibility options for widgets so the slider isn’t visible on every post or page.